NASA-AMMOS/aerie-docs/README.md

 # Aerie Documentation

-This is the main documentation site for Aerie.
+The main documentation site for Aerie.

 ### Installation